Larry Davis (born 1966): 1986 shootout and escape

-On the evening of Wednesday, November 19, 1986, acting on a tip, an NYPD team of twenty-seven officers from the 41st Precinct and the Emergency Service Unit (ESU) converged on the six-story apartment building at 1231 Fulton Avenue where two of Davis' sisters lived in adjoining apartments on the ground floor.
+On the evening of Wednesday, November 19, 1986, acting on a tip, an NYPD team of twenty-seven officers from the 41st Precinct and the Emergency Service Unit (ESU) converged on the six-story apartment building at 1231 Fulton Avenue, where two of Davis' sisters lived in adjoining apartments on the ground floor.
 At about 8:30 p.m., fifteen officers surrounded the building and twelve others entered; nine of these went to the three-room apartment of Davis' sister Regina Lewis and seven entered.
 Inside were Davis, his girlfriend, his sister, her husband and four children.
 Lewis' two infant children were asleep in the rear bedroom.

-Interviewed the next day, Lewis reported that once she answered a door knock, police entered the living room with weapons drawn, ordered the adults to get the children out and called, "Come out, Larry, you don't have a chance—we've got you surrounded!"
+Interviewed the next day, Lewis reported that once she answered a door knock, police entered the living room with weapons drawn, ordered the adults to get the children out of the apartment and called, "Come out, Larry, you don't have a chance—we've got you surrounded!"
 At trial, police alleged that Davis had fired first.
 The jury believed the events presented by the defense, in which an officer entered the apartment with a shotgun and fired at Davis while he was seated behind a desk holding his baby.
 The officer, thinking he had hit Davis, was then shot in the neck by Davis with a handgun.
 Police then took cover, returning fire as they retreated.
 In the confusion, no one kept track of Davis, who slipped into his other sister's apartment and escaped out a back window.
 Lewis had complained to her brother about bringing guns to the apartment and told him to get out; he left but returned.
 She quoted him as telling her, "If I'm caught in the street, the police are going to shoot me.
 But I am going to shoot them first."

 Police collected the shotgun and the expended shells from the .45 caliber pistol that Davis took with him.
 A .32 caliber revolver and .357 Magnum pistol were also left behind.
 Ballistics tests would allegedly later link the .32 caliber revolver to the killing of a Manhattan drug dealer and the .45 caliber pistol to the four dead drug dealers in the Bronx.
 A police official said that all escape routes had been covered by officers but none apparently saw Davis leave.
 He also said that the wounded officers were unable to return fire effectively due to the presence in the apartment of the two infants and other bystanders.
-Davis fired four shotgun rounds and nine .45 caliber pistol shots; the police fired four shotgun rounds and twenty pistol shots.
+Davis fired four shotgun rounds and nine .45 caliber pistol shots; police fired four shotgun rounds and twenty pistol shots.
 Neither Davis nor the two infants with him in the bedroom were wounded.

 In the following year, three of the wounded officers accused the NYPD of "negligent" and "reckless" planning and execution of the raid, and blamed Bronx detectives for creating "chaos" by bursting into the apartment before ESU officers could seal off escape routes.